PhantomMike/100-days-of-code/log.md

+## Day 50: April 11, 2017

+**Today's Progress:** Back to FCC, completed JSON Apis and Ajax section.

+**Thoughts:** Finally back to FCC, completed JSON/Ajax section which was pretty straighforward, mostly copy/paste.
+Also used jQuery which I had been learning more about in the previous codecademy course.
+It was cool to bring down data in jason format using jquery apis and use that information to set html elements to change the content of the web page.
+Will need to learn more by digging in with the projects which are coming up next.

 ## Day 49: April 17, 2017

 **Today's Progress:** Completed final section of codecademy Learn JavaScript course, DOM and JQuery.
 Also updated learnings web page.